Flare: Maritime signal flare

 In 1859, Martha Coston patented the Coston flare based on early work by her deceased husband Benjamin Franklin Coston.
-It was used extensively by the US Navy during the Civil War and by the United States Life-Saving Service (the precursor to the US Coast Guard) to signal to other ships and to shore.

 Illumination

 In 1922, a "landing flare" was an aerial candle attached to a parachute and used for landing an airplane in the dark.
 The flare burned for less than four minutes and the candlepower was about 40,000 lumens.
+During World War II, the U.S. Navy tested underwater flares for use in detecting submarines.